rardoz/wekinator-earth-sounds/README.md

 - Fix windows build (long path issue)
 - Inputs are a bit clunky at times
 - Default to your location is broken
+- Add dot env to add your own google api and weather keys